 I also have my blogging schedule here if you’re interested in reading it.

 This is a big lesson I learned!
 There have been times when I gave up on strategies too soon.
+I wish I knew how long it takes for strategies to work.
 I think it’s safe to say a lot of us wished our strategies could bring over night success but that’s just not possible.
 If you are trying out a marketing strategy, give it time to work!

 I notice when people learn Pinterest marketing and start implementing the strategies, they get discouraged when their blog traffic isn’t exploding within the first month.
 It takes time to grow your blog traffic!
 Give it time, be consistent with your strategy, and be proud of any bit of growth you see!